I'll Be Gone (Linkin Park song)

 "I'll Be Gone" is a song by American rock band Linkin Park from their fifth studio album, Living Things.
 The song was written by the band and produced by co-lead vocalist Mike Shinoda and Rick Rubin.
 The song features strings by Arcade Fire arranger Owen Pallett.
 It entered the UK Rock Singles Charts at number 26 and was added to the playlist of Los Angeles modern rock station KROQ on December 5, 2012.

 Composition

-"I'll Be Gone" has been said to leave you with dampened spirits due to the depressive feel of the track.
+"I'll Be Gone" has been said to leave the listener with dampened spirits due to the depressive feel of the track.
 AltSounds describes the song as a "guitar heavy number with solid drumming from Rob" and that is "building upon their (Linkin Park's) now quite signature futuristic sound".
 Billboard mentions that this track is a "compelling descent that recalls 90s modern rock heroes like Alice In Chains and Stone Temple Pilots."

-On November 14, 2013, Linkin Park released an old demo of "I'll Be Gone", titled "Primo (I'll Be Gone - Longform 2010 Demo)", on their official Tumblr page as part of promotion for their collection of songs for their fan club, the Linkin Park Underground.
-The demo was chosen to be featured as the third track on the LP Underground 13.0 album.
+On November 14, 2013, Linkin Park released an old demo of "I'll Be Gone", titled "Primo (I'll Be Gone - Longform 2010 Demo)", on their official Tumblr page as part of a promotion for their collection of songs for their fan club, the Linkin Park Underground.
+The demo was chosen to be featured as the third track on the LP Underground XIII album.